Advice from 46 Business Branding Experts to Help you Create a Branding Strategy that’ll Actually Help you Achieve your Business Goals

 - Brand videos.
 There are several programs that claim to make it easy to create your own DIY brand videos but I’m yet to find one that produces videos of a sufficient standard.
 I highly recommend hiring a videographer or other video expert if you’re creating evergreen videos (as opposed to things like Facebook Live videos, vlog entries etc.).

 - Business cards.
 I’ve previously used Vistaprint, Moo and several other local and international business card printers.
 If you don’t want to make a bad impression, I recommend Moo for high quality, value-for-money business card printing.
 Vistaprint is a cheap option, but in my view, they also produce cheap-looking results.
 If you’re not able to design your own card, I recommend hiring a designer rather than using a template because you’ll never be able to produce something truly unique and perfectly suited to your brand using a template.
-I include business card design as one element of my broader marketing packages.
+We include business card design as one element of our broader marketing packages.

 - A website.
 If you’re not a copywriter, this is one area where the DIY route is really time-consuming and fraught with danger.
 If you have a limited branding budget, I recommend you dedicate it to your website in the first instance.
 The copy (text) is the highest priority, followed by the web development, followed by the imagery.
 If your budget is really tight, you can even start with a single page and expand later as needed.
 Website copy that gets people buying and also ranks well in search results is one of my specialties.
 I also offer value-for-money basic web development and copy packages for non-e-commerce sites.
 If you need an e-commerce site or something a little more complex, get in touch with Adeel Aalim.